pylint-dev/pylint/doc/user_guide/checkers/features.rst

   weakly typed code base can create hard to debug issues.
 If the value can be something else that is falsey but not an int (for example ``None``, an empty string, or an empty sequence) the code will not be equivalent.
-:unneeded-not (C0113): *Consider changing "%s" to "%s"* Used when a boolean expression contains an unneeded negation.
+:unnecessary-negation (C0117): *Consider changing "%s" to "%s"* Used when a boolean expression contains an unneeded negation, e.g. when two negation operators cancel each other out.
 :consider-iterating-dictionary (C0201): *Consider iterating the dictionary directly instead of calling .keys()* Emitted when the keys of a dictionary are iterated through the ``.keys()`` method or when ``.keys()`` is used for a membership check.
 It is enough to